opensearch-project/project-website/_community_members/roigam.md

 permalink: '/community/members/roi-gamliel.html'
 ---

-**Roi Gamliel** is a Senior Solutions Architect at Amazon Web Services (AWS), helping startups to build on AWS.
-He is passionate about the OpenSearch project, helping customers to fine tune their workloads and maximize results.
+**Roi Gamliel** is a Senior Solutions Architect helping startups to build on AWS.
+He is passionate about the OpenSearch Project, helping customers to fine-tune their workloads and maximize results.